JPardo08/PAQUITA/E1/README.md

-# PAQUITA – SPANISH: Medical NER and RE Pipeline with SpaCy and Hugging Face
+# PAQUITA – E1 (SPANISH AND ITALIAN): Entity and Relation Extraction from Electronic Health Records using SpaCy.

 ## PREPROCESSING DATA FOR RE y NER
 ./preprocessing.ipynb